sage-code/eve/manual/databases.md

 ```

 ### Mutating a table
 We can modify a table using current_record.
-This is a record created using the for...in do or a record created with fetch aspect.
+This is a record created using the for...in do or a record created with fetch method.
 The record has "rowid" inside that can be used to create database update SQL.

 ```
 map <current_record> to <source_record> set